Priya Ragu

-Priya Ragupathylingam known by her stage name Priya Ragu is a Tamil-Swiss singer-songwriter.
+Priya Ragu (born 1986), is a Swiss singer-songwriter.
 She rose to prominence in 2020 for her debut single, "Good Love 2.0".

 Biography

-Priya was born to Sri Lankan-Tamil parents in Switzerland.
+Priya was born in 1986 to Sri Lankan-Tamil parents in Switzerland.
 Her parents fled Sri Lanka in 1980s during the civil war.
-She was raised in Bazenheid, St. Gallen, Switzerland.
+She was raised in Canton St. Gallen City, Switzerland.

-Her parents hosted jam sessions with others from the local Tamil community in Switzerland with the intention of making Priya aware of her Tamil heritage as a young child.
+Her parents hosted jam sessions with others from the Swiss Tamil community with the intention of making Priya aware of her Tamil heritage as a young child.
 Her father formed a small band performing songs which featured in Kollywood films.
 In her father's band, she performed as a singer, her father played tabla and her brother (Japhna Gold) played keyboard.
-Her father also encouraged her and her brother to sing Tamil songs at cultural events and weddings in order to raise funds to help those who lived in Jaffna and Tamil Nadu.

 Career

-After completing her secondary education, she became an accountant for Swiss International Air Lines and moved to Zurich.
+After completing her secondary education, she became an accountant for Swiss International Air Lines and moved to Zürich.
 Although she became a technical buyer for the airline, she continued recording songs in her spare time.
 Despite her childhood experiences as a singer, her parents did not want her to become a full-fledged professional musician due to their strict and conservative attitudes.
 Her parents were strictly against western music, MTV videos and pop songs which they considered to be obscene.
 She however practiced pop songs secretly at her room against her parents' wishes.

 She moved to New York in 2017 for a period of 6 months in order to pursue her dream career in music.
 However, she did not meet any music artists during her brief stay in the United States and instead only found herself collaborating with her music producer-brother, Japhna Gold.
-During her temporary stay in the US, she collaborated with her brother via Skype as the latter was staying in Switzerland.
-Priya's brother encouraged her to record songs in Tamil and the duo named their album titled Ragu Wayy.
+During her temporary stay in the US, she collaborated with her brother via Skype as the latter was staying in Switzerland, who encouraged her to record songs in Tamil and the duo nicknamed their mixture of R&B, soul, hip hop, and traditional Tamil music "Ragu Wavy".